San Isidro de El General

 San Isidro de El General (/es/) is the first district of the canton of Pérez Zeledón, in the southern part of the province of San José in Costa Rica, as well as the name of said district's main city.

 San Isidro de El General is the most populous city in the Brunca region.
 It is located at 130 km from San José and 212 km from Paso Canoas, a border town with Panama.

 Geography

 San Isidro de El General has an area of km^{2} and an elevation of metres.

 Demographics

 For the 2011 census, San Isidro de El General had a population of inhabitants.

-All of the population is Catholic.
+Much of the population is Catholic.

 Transportation

 Road transportation

 The district is covered by the following road routes: